upstarter/automata/README.md

     # not included for execution nodes
-    # list of child control/execution nodes
+    # list of child control/action(execution) nodes
     # these run in order for type :selector and :sequence nodes
-    # and in parallel for type :parallel
+    # and in parallel for type :parallel, and in dynamic priority for :priority
     children: [ChildNode1, ChildNode2, ChildNode3]

     # overrides update function defined in use macro
     # called every tick, returns current status
     def update do
-      # do stuff
+      # reactively and proactively change the world
       {:ok, status}
     end
 end